Navigating the world of nail services and products can be confusing.

 Last but not least...New (and confusing) long wear/hybrid type Nail Polish - nail polish made by a variety of companies all trying to confuse us with terms like, "Gel polish without the light."

 What Are Long-wear Or Hybrid Nail Polishes?

 Nail Fitness Nail Rejuvenation & Hardener promotes the growth and strength of natural nails with its unique formula of nail hardening proteins, including Keratin, Calcium, Gelatin, Wheat Protein and Soy Protein.
 Non-yellowing, and quick drying.
 Many prefer natural nails and/or like to do their own nails at home.
 Parisian's Pure Indulgence offers a nail strengthener, Nail Fitness, perfect for the do-it-yourselfer who wants to grow long, healthy nails in no time.

-Read the blog I wrote on 6 tips to healthier, Strong Nails.
+Read my blog on 6 tips to healthier, Strong Nails.
 No more splitting, peeling and breaking!